School bullying: School shootings

 Although research suggests that there might be a weak association between school bullying and school shootings, there is some evidence that having been a victim of school bullying is related to increased risk of a school shootings.
-The media have portrayed some individuals, such as Eric Harris and Dylan Klebold, Charles Andrew Williams, Eric Hainstock, Seung-Hui Cho, Luke Woodham, Michael Carneal, Wellington Menezes Oliveira, Karl Pierson, Jose Reyes, Mitchell Johnson and Andrew Golden, Devon Erickson and Alec McKinney, and Todd Camren Smith, as having experienced bullying and then becoming school shooters.
+The media have portrayed some individuals, such as Dylan Klebold, Charles Andrew Williams, Eric Hainstock, Seung-Hui Cho, Luke Woodham, Michael Carneal, Wellington Menezes Oliveira, Karl Pierson, Jose Reyes, Mitchell Johnson and Andrew Golden, Devon Erickson, Alec McKinney, Todd Camren Smith, and Dylan Jesse Butler as having experienced bullying and then becoming school shooters.
 However, research suggests that the vast majority of individuals who have been victims of bullying do not become school shooters.